 Hired at the beginning of each semester.

 If you qualify for work-study through your financial aid package, you may use the work-study money to work as a research assistant for a professor.
 Work study-eligible students can apply directly to the History Department.
-If arrangements have been made to work with a particular faculty member, the department can allocated work study resources accordingly.
+If arrangements have been made to work with a particular faculty member, the department can allocate work-study resources accordingly.

 Contact Kirsten Bilas at email@example.com for more information

-Applications due in March, July and October for research in subsequent terms.
+Applications are due in March, July, and October for research in subsequent terms.

 The Undergraduate Research Initiative (URI) encourages undergraduate students in the College of Social Sciences and Humanities to carry out research and other creative activities in collaboration with, or under the close supervision of, faculty members with relevant research expertise.
 With the support of this fund, the College aims to help undergraduate students develop or enhance research competencies, including formulating research questions, developing a theoretical framework, defining the scope of a project and writing a proposal, developing a literature review, collecting data, conducting analysis, and writing up results.
 Students can request up to $1500.